Top 15 Live Video Streaming Software: Everything You Need to Know [2022 Update]

 OBS Studio is an open-source, community-developed project.
 OBS’s broadcasting software is fairly basic in operation and features.

 However, OBS does offer a wide range of plugins that can add lots of functionality.
 These plugins help to enhance the basic OBS software.
 In addition, they add advanced features found in high-end (and therefore pricier) live streaming software.

-The latest version of this software, OBS 27.0.1, was released on June 11th, 2021.
+The latest version of this software, OBS 27.1.3, was released on October 4th, 2021.
 This open-source live streaming software is available for macOS 10.13 or newer, Windows 8, 8.1, and 10, as well as Ubuntu 18.04 operating systems.
 For the Linux version, FFmpeg is required.

 - Switching between multiple sources